imarsman/dockerops/README.md

 The goal of this code is to provide a workflow that is as friction-free as possible in terms of building and deploying nanos unikernels.
-Using the dockerops application you can call Ops running in a Docker intel image as if it were running on its own
+Using the dockerops application you can call Ops running in a Docker intel image as if it were running on its own.

 This project should work fine on a non-M1 mac but that would be redundant, as Ops runs well on Intel macs.